Babs’s Kale Salad

 My mom doesn’t think that she’s a great cook, and while it’s true that she rarely cooks super-fancy stuff, that doesn’t NOT make her a good cook.
 The truth is that she has a great flavor palette and can come up with really fun flavor combos that I wouldn’t have thought went well together.

-Over the holidays, she served this colorful kale salad that I couldn’t get enough of.
+Over the holidays, she served this colorful Raspberry Kale Salad that I couldn’t get enough of.
 Betsy and I ate huge bowls of it and I made sure to snap a picture on my phone so I could try to re-create it later.

 The salad has the perfect mix of crunchy and creamy, salty and sweet.
 Heck.
 I even used frozen raspberries for my version and it was still delicious.